tanyelai/c-programming/README.md

-*This section has different kind of codes written in C*
+*This repository has different kind of codes written in C*

 ### HackerRank Solutions
 There are lots of remarkable codes which i wrote when i was learning C programming.